yandex/pandora/docs/advanced.rst

 Ammo providers
 ==============

 Ammo provider is a source of test data: it makes ammo object.
-There are different types of ammo providers.

-There is a common rule for any provider: data supplied by ammo provider is a records that will be pushed via established connection w/ external host (defined in pandora config via `pool.gun.target` option).
+There is a common rule for any (built-in) provider: data supplied by ammo provider is a records that will be pushed via established connection w/ external host (defined in pandora config via `pool.gun.target` option).
 Thus, you cannot define to which `physical` host machine your ammo will be send using ammofile.

 http/json